MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 ## The pre-CASO performance issue

-Starting in Windows 8.1 (WDDM 1.3), on multi-adapter configurations such as [hybrid systems](using-cross-adapter-resources-in-a-hybrid-system.md), D3D9 and DXGI applications can utilize the cross-adapter presentation support.
+Starting in Windows 8.1 (WDDM 1.3), on multi-adapter configurations such as [hybrid systems](using-cross-adapter-resources-in-a-hybrid-system.md), D3D9 and DXGI applications can utilize cross-adapter presentation support.
 This is where the rendering is done on a render adapter (typically the discrete GPU), and then two copies are done to get the contents to the display adapter (typically the integrated GPU) for scanning-out to the display.

 * Copy 1: from the render adapter resource to a cross-adapter resource
 * Copy 2: from the cross-adapter resource to the display adapter resource